Avergrove/avergroves-learning-notes/docs/music/saxophone.md

     a.
 You can always try pitch bending
     b.
 Long tone challenge: How long can you hold your breath at a steady tone?
     c.
 Long scale tones: Try and hit the correct pitch
+- Song of the lesson: Polka dots and Moonbeams

 ---
 ## Episode 3